kubermatic/docs/content/kubermatic/main/tutorials-howtos/networking/expose-strategies/_index.en.md

 This strategy requires services of type LoadBalancer to be available on the Seed cluster and usually results into higher cost of cloud resources.
 However, this expose strategy supports more user clusters per Seed, and provides better ingress traffic isolation per user cluster.

-The port number on which the apierver is exposed via the LoadBalancer service is still randomly allocated from the NodePort range configured in the Seed cluster.
+The port number on which the apiserver is exposed via the LoadBalancer service is still randomly allocated from the NodePort range configured in the Seed cluster.

 ### Tunneling (Alpha)